WeAreTheCity is delighted to announce that nominations for our 2020 Top 100 Rising Stars Awards are now open.

 These awards will recognise and celebrate a further 100 female individual contributors across 25 different industries that represent the leaders and role models of tomorrow.
 These winners will join our award’s alumni of 550 previous winners, across the UK and India.

-Alongside our Rising Stars categories, we are also calling for nominations for Champions and a Company of the Year.
-Our Champion award recognises the achievements of five senior individuals, male or female, who are actively supporting the female pipeline outside of their day job.
-Nominations for this award are individuals who have demonstrated their commitment to gender, e.g. HeForShe supporters, Network Leaders, Directors, MD’s or C-Suite individuals who are championing women either inside or outside their organisations.
+Alongside our Rising Star categories, we are also calling for nominations for Champions and a Company of the Year.
+Our Champion award recognises the achievements of five senior individual, of any gender, who are actively supporting the female pipeline outside of their day job.
+Nominations for this award are individuals who have demonstrated their commitment to gender, e.g. HeForShe supporters, network leaders, directors, MD’s & C-Suite individuals who are championing women either inside or outside their organisations.